Ether Lipids

 Plasmalogen biosynthesis - aerobic versus anaerobic

-Aerobic bacteria such as the gram-negative myxobacterium Myxococcus xanthus produce appreciably amounts of ether lipids with C14 iso-methyl-branched acyl and alkyl/alkenyl chains, both as phospholipids and alkyldiacylglycerols, and especially in fruiting bodies where they assist in spore formation.
+Aerobic bacteria such as the gram-negative myxobacterium Myxococcus xanthus produce appreciably amounts of ether lipids with C14 iso-methyl-branched acyl and alkyl/alkenyl chains, both as phospholipids and alkyldiacylglycerols, in fruiting bodies where they assist in spore formation.
 In general, the biosynthetic mechanism is similar to that for animals, and although many of the relevant enzymes have yet to be characterized, the oxygen-dependent Δ1′-desaturase responsible for plasmalogen synthesis was described from this species first.

 Catabolism of ether lipids